 The participants will receive the book ‘Design of Propulsion and Electric Power Generation Systems’ by Prof. Klein Woud and Prof. Stapersma (publication by Imarest) and a binder with the lecture slides.

 Netherlands Maritime Technology (NMT) organises the first module in close cooperation with Delft University of Technology.
-The lecturer is professor P. de Vos MSc, Director of Studies Marine Technology.
+The lecturers are professor Peter de Vos MSc, Director of Studies Marine Technology and Cdr (E) dr. ir.
+Rinze Geertsma, CEng, FIMarEST, assistant professor Sustainable and Maintainable Energy Systems (Nederlandse Defensie Academie).

 Participants rated this training with an A.